Factbox - Coming events in the euro zone debt crisis

 ITALY:

--- Prime Minister Mario Monti is finalising measures to deregulate services ranging from taxi drivers and pharmacists to lawyers and notaries.
-The plans have sparked opposition and strikes from taxi drivers and other protests are planned.
+-- Prime Minister Mario Monti has begun a drive to deregulate services ranging from taxi drivers and pharmacists to lawyers and notaries.
+The plans have already sparked opposition from taxi drivers and other protests are planned.

 -- The deregulation plans follow an austerity programme which includes the reintroduction of a housing tax, pension reform and spending cuts criticised by unions who say they spare the rich and are too tough on salaried workers, pensioners and vulnerable sections of society.

--- Two relatively successful bond auctions brought Italy's 10-year bond yields below the psychologically important 7 percent mark and they are now hovering around 6.4 percent.
+-- Two relatively successful bond auctions brought Italy's 10-year bond yields below the psychological important 7 percent mark but they are still at around 6.6 percent.

 POLITICS:

+-- Parliament begins examining the deregulation measures this week.
+Cabinet is expected to sign off on the measures on January 19 after which they will come before parliament.

--- Monti is heading to an EU finance ministers meeting on January 23 and a leaders' summit at the end of the month.
+-- Monti is holding a series of meetings with European leaders this week to discuss the financial crisis ahead of an EU finance ministers meeting on January 23 and a leaders' summit at the end of the month.

+-- European Council President Herman Van Rompuy is due in Rome on January 16 and Monti travels to London on January 18 to meet British Prime Minister David Cameron.
+He then receives a visit from German Chancellor Angela Merkel and French President Nicolas Sarkozy on January 20.

 DEBT ISSUES:

-January 24 - Treasury announces zero coupon CTZs and euro inflation-linked BTPs to be auctioned on January 26 and amounts of short-term bills (BOTs) to be auctioned on January 27.
+January 24 - Treasury announces amounts of short-term bills (BOTs) to be auctioned on January 27 and zero coupon CTZs and euro inflation-linked BTPs to be auctioned on January 28.

-January 25 - Treasury announces amounts of medium to long term debt it plans to auction on January 30.

 GERMANY: